-Upland game birds common to the planning area include sharp-tailed grouse, greater sagegrouse, blue grouse, ruffed grouse, wild turkey, ring-necked pheasant, Hungarian partridge, and chukar.
+Upland game birds common to the planning area include sharp-tailed grouse, greater sage-grouse, blue grouse, ruffed grouse, wild turkey, ring-necked pheasant, Hungarian partridge, and chukar.
 Similar to big game species, upland game birds are considered priority species due to the public's interest in them for hunting.
 The primary threats to upland game bird populations in the planning area include habitat loss, habitat fragmentation, possibly West Nile virus, and adverse weather conditions.

-Waterfowl species common in the planning area include Canada and snow geese and 18 species of ducks.
+Waterfowl species common in the planning area include Canada geese and 18 species of ducks.
 The presence of open water is the most important factor for waterfowl production.
-These areas are protected with riparian/wetland stipulations.
+These areas are protected with riparian/wetland stipulations when present.

-The most common game birds in and around these lease parcels are wild turkey, pheasant, ruffed grouse and waterfowl.
-Sage-grouse are not found in or around these parcels, with the nearest active lek approximately ten miles to the south of the parcels.
+The most common game birds in and around these lease parcels are wild turkey, pheasant, sharptail grouse, Hungarian partridge and sage-grouse.
+Sage-grouse are addressed in the Special Status Species section above.
+Sharptail grouse leks are located approximately two to nine miles from the parcels.